 Issue of information to shareholders in advance of shareholders' meetings

-As a rule, a periodic report should be published at least 26 days before the general meeting.43
+As a rule, a periodic report including information included in the announcement of the general meeting and content of draft resolutions and documents to be discussed at the general meeting should be published at least 26 days before the general meeting.42

 With the Polish national economy constantly growing, it is clear that the public market will evolve.
 However, because of changes in the law, and particularly the adoption of the MAR, it is quite possible that we will see more delistings than initial public offerings.
 Apart from the turbulence caused by the covid-19 pandemic, the main barriers to the development of the Polish capital market are a limited inflow of capital, a lack of understanding of the market, risk aversion and the choosing of banks for savings.
 These are the reasons why stock market specialists and advisers underline how important it is to strive for the support and education of listed companies, and to tighten the requirements for small stock companies (i.e., New Connect (small companies stock) and Catalyst (bonds stock)).

-The corporate market and the listed companies market will also probably be influenced by a substantial change to Polish corporate law that has been planned for a few years, namely the introduction of the new law on capital groups and the Polish simplified joint-stock company, which is supposed to be similar to the French société par actions simplifiée or the Slovak jednoduchá spoločnosť na akcie.
-The entry into force of the respective amendments to the CCC regarding capital groups is expected in 2021, whereas the introduction of the new type of company has been postponed from 1 March 2020 to 1 March 2021 and the latest unofficial press releases indicate yet another postponement until 1 July 2021.
+The corporate market and the listed companies market may be influenced by a change to Polish corporate law that came into force on 1 July 2021 and regards the introduction of the Polish simplified joint-stock company, which is similar to the French société par actions simplifiée or the Slovak jednoduchá spoločnosť na akcie.
 The initiative for the regulation of a new company in Polish law came from the idea of creating a new simplified and inexpensive tool for start-up investments.
 However, this must not be the only goal of the new company structure, which is also supposed to serve other, larger enterprises.
 The advantages offered by the simplified functioning of the simplified joint-stock company and its financing might attract more investors than the public stock market, in which companies and their managers may be penalised with huge administrative fines, such as those provided for in the MAR.

 1 Andrzej Wiercinski is a senior partner, and Anna Wojciechowska and Anna Wyrzykowska are partners, at WKB Wiercinski, Kwiecinski, Baehr.